This first article appears in the

 The difference

-The difference between craniosacral therapy and other
+The difference between craniosacral work and other

 modalities is the duration of the techniques that are held on